 This is what happened during the crash of the ‘90s.
 The market was flooded with comics packaged as collectors items.
 Those collector item comics of the ‘90s are now sitting in the dollar bin of most comic book stores because there are no one who wants to buy them.

 In order for a comic book to be worth something, it has to have certain special characteristics.
 Seasoned veterans like myself have trained ourselves to watch for these traits.
 This is why one of the biggest mistakes rookies make is assuming that if a comic is old it must be valuable.
-I have been to countless cappraisals and
+I have been to countless appraisals and this misconception of “old being valuable” has been present 80% of the time.

 In truth, in all my years of collecting, I discovered that there are three things that make a comic book (or any item) valuable: Rarity, demand and pop culture significance.
-There are other factors besides these three – but in these three must be present in the item for it to be valuable.
+There are other factors besides these three – but all three factors I mentioned MUST be present in the item for it to be valuable.

 Let’s take for example Action Comics #1.
 That comic book made history when it was sold for $3.2 million dollars.
 In fact, it was even stated that it was possibly the most valuable comic in the world.
 (For those of you that are newbies – Action Comics #1 is the first appearance of Superman)